NixOS/rfcs/rfcs/0133-git-hashing.md

 The practical effect of this discrepancy is that a root file (as opposed to directory) in Nix has permission info, but does not in Git.

 If we are trying to convert existing Nix data into Git, this is a problem.
-Assuming we treat "no permission bits" as meaning "non-executable", we will have a partial conversion that will fail on executable bare files.
+Assuming we treat "no permission bits" as meaning "non-executable", we will have a partial conversion that will fail on executable files without a parent directory.
 Tricks like always wrapping everything in a directory get around this, but then we have to be careful the directory is exactly as expected when "unwrapping" in the other direction.

 For now, we only focus on ingesting data *from* Git *to* Nix, and this side-steps the issue.